loharaniket/AquaGrow/README.md

-🌱 AquaGrow – Smart Soil Moisture Monitoring & Motor Control AquaGrow is a simple yet effective IoT-based soil moisture monitoring system using an ESP8266 (NodeMCU).
+🌱AquaGrow – Smart Soil Moisture Monitoring & Motor Control AquaGrow is a simple yet effective IoT-based soil moisture monitoring system using an ESP8266 (NodeMCU).
 It features a real-time web interface to display soil moisture levels and automatically control a motor (pump) based on soil dryness.

 🚀 Features